rovani-projects/rovani-project.github.io/_posts/2018/2018-03-04-Starting-From-Scratch.md

   1. MinTTY is a powerful tool, but keeping with the built-in terminal emulator means less components to install. ![Git Setup - Terminal Emulator]({{ site.images }}/git-setup-terminal.png)
   1. "Enable Git Credential Manager" is a setting that ends up being one of the most time-saving checkboxes. ![Git Setup - Extras]({{ site.images }}/git-setup-extras.png)

-Download and Setup [Visual Studio Code](https://go.microsoft.com/fwlink/?Linkid=852157){:target="_blank"}
+Download and Setup [Visual Studio Code](https://code.visualstudio.com) (a free, open source editor from Microsoft) : 1.
+Download [Visual Studio Code installer](https://go.microsoft.com/fwlink/?Linkid=852157){:target="_blank"} for Windows.
-: 1.
-Technically, Jekyll could be installed using any terminal.
+  1. Technically, Jekyll could be installed using any terminal.
 However, I prefer to do it from within VS Code.
   1. Open a terminal (``` Ctrl+` ```) and follow the directions from [Jekyll on Windows](https://jekyllrb.com/docs/windows/#installation-via-bash-on-windows-10){:target="_blank"}

-Create Github Accounts
+Create GitHub Accounts
 : 1.
-Github makes signing up incredibly easy.
+GitHub makes signing up incredibly easy.
 Go to [https://github.com/join](https://github.com/join){:target="_blank"} and create an account.
 {: .list }